MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 18. In the Word document, enter **111-11-1111** below the previous line of text that you entered.
 This number is the same format as a U.S. Social Security Number.

+	**Note**: In Word for the Web, the custom header, footer, and watermark specificed in the **PII - V1** policy do not display by default.
+To view the custom header, footer, and watermark, select the **View** tab and then in the menu select **Reading View**.
+Alternatively, in the real world, you could use the Word Desktop App which would display these by default.

+	To exit reading view, select the **Edit Document** drop-down menu and then select **Edit**.

 19. You will now save the document.
 On the title bar, to the right of Word, select **Document1**.
 In the drop-down menu that appears, confirm the file **Location** says **Alex Wilber > Documents**. <br/>

 	In the **File Name** field, rename the file to **ProtectedDocument1** and then select outside of this file name menu (select inside the document).
 Note the new name assigned to the file in the title bar.